A growth-style fund seeking long-term development in emerging markets around the world.

 Portfolio activity

-Portfolio activity was an outcome of the sub-advisor’s process driven by stock selection, optimization and a vetting process run on a daily basis.
+Activity within the Fund was the outcome of the sub-advisor’s disciplined process, which is driven by stock selection, optimization and vetting.